A Table Full Of Joy

 2 ยฝ cups all-purpose flour, ยผ teaspoon baking soda, ยผ teaspoon baking powder, ยฝ teaspoon salt

 • Preheat oven to 300ยฐF and line several baking sheets* with parchment paper.
-Move oven rack to the second to lowest position.
+Move oven rack to the second-to-lowest position.

 • Cut out tree cookie shapes and place on prepared baking sheet.